M339KUMAR/QSkill_Py_Dev_Intern/README.md

-Interested Students / Professionals can register Online and submit the projects after completing the rasks alloted to them.
+Interested Students / Professionals can register Online and submit the projects after completing the tasks alloted to them.

 Thank You.